 Is Your Child a Picky Eater?

-• Is he unwilling to let foods touch on the same plate or unable to tolerate combination foods such as casseroles?
+Does your child eat less than 10 different foods, or are the foods that she does eat mostly white?
+Is your child unwilling to let foods touch on the same plate or unable to tolerate combination foods such as casseroles?

 These things are a lot more common than most people realize!

 I worked with young children and their moms at WIC (Women, Infant, and Children Program) prior to having my one and only child.
 So, I was feeling really stupid at times.
 It wasn’t supposed to so difficult getting my son to eat the “right” foods, such as brown rice and bean burritos–I had counseled other women on how to get their picky kids to eat.

 Does Your Son or Daughter Like to Exercise?

 Deborah Hanyon has been a Registered Dietitian Nutritionist for nearly 20 years.
 She earned her Bachelor’s Degree in Foods and Nutrition from CSU, San Bernardino in 1996, and her MPH from Loma Linda University in 1999.
 She worked for several years for the Women, Infant and Children Program in San Bernardino, California.
-Deborah tutored at-risk and special education youth for several years in California.
-She also has experience working with the elderly in long-term care.
+Deborah tutored at-risk and special education youth for several years in California, and also has experience working with the elderly in long-term care.
 She is an American Council on Fitness (ACE) Certified Health Coach.